Finding a Job

-Job searching is a multi-step process that can take some time.
-The average job search takes 3-6 months!
-That's why it's important to use your time as wisely as you can and to be targeted in your job search strategies.
+Job searching is a multi-step process that can take an average job search takes of 3-6 months!
+That's why it's important to use your time as wisely as you can in your job search strategies.

-We provide access to several online tools to assist you in your job search.
-Handshake is exclusive to UK students and is the preferred online job resource for employers specifically seeking UK students.
-This interactive and informative online database is used exclusively by UK students, alumni, and employers.
-The Career Center post internships, jobs, upcoming events, employer info sessions and more.
-Employers post their opportunities in the system year round.
+- Handshake is exclusive to UK students and is the preferred online job resource for employers specifically seeking UK students.
+The Career Center posts internships and jobs (local, national and global), upcoming events, employer info sessions, and more.

-Glassdoor is another online job board linking you to thousands of jobs.
-You can also do company research and find your connections through Facebook and LinkedIn at the companies posting job opportunities.
+- Glassdoor is an online job board linking you to thousands of jobs.
+You can research companies, employee reviews, personalized salary tool, etc.

 Participate in On-Campus Interviewing